 Some people choose to install bigger tanks on their generators to maximize the running time.
 Luckily, propane doesn’t go bad.

 20lb tank capacity of propane is widely available.
-Often, this tank is used for portable home generators with 1 to 3 kW.
+Often, this tank is used with portable home generators that have a capacity of 1 to 3 kW.

 Your generator should run for up to 5 hours with a 20lb tank of propane.
-Nonetheless, this is subject to change depending on the load size and the size of the generator.
+Nonetheless, this is subject to change depending on the load size and the generator’s size.

 How Long Will a Generator Run On 5 Gallons of Gas?